ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 - This is a bit more expensive than EMT but still a lot cheaper than density-functional theory!
 - A lot of work goes into developing a new potential, but with tools like quippy and ASE it is fairly easy for researchers to pick up the resulting model and apply it.

-### "GPAW is a package for electronic structure calculations which relies on ASE"
+### GPAW is a package for electronic structure calculations which relies on ASE

 - GPAW is an electronic structure code implemented as a Python library with C backend.
 - GPAW includes a few command line tools, but is generally always used with ASE.